VisEscape: A Benchmark for Evaluating Exploration-driven Decision-making in Virtual Escape Rooms: Human Study

-For the human study, Figures~\ref{fig:human_eval_gradio_1} and \ref{fig:human_eval_gradio_2} illustrate the Gradio interface used to implement the game environment.
+To compare the performance of AI models and human performance on escape room games, we conducted a human study.
+We recruited a total of 20 participants, including both individuals familiar and those unfamiliar with escape room games, and each was instructed to complete tasks in four different rooms.
+Figures~\ref{fig:human_eval_gradio} illustrate the Gradio interface used to provide the UI for playing \datasetname.

 Table~\ref{tab:room_results} presents the results of the human evaluation for 20 rooms, including the success rate, goal completion, number of steps, and time duration for experiments.
-Participants achieved a high success rates in most rooms.
-We recruited 20 participants for this evaluation and ensured fair compensation according to standard ethical guidelines.
-Each participant evaluated 4 rooms.
+Participants achieved high success rates in most rooms.
+We paid them based on the minimum hourly wage.